Project O is an award winning primary prevention project currently operating in four communities:

 Wynyard (TAS), Cooma (NSW) Roebourne (WA) and Canberra (ACT).

 Through Project O, young women gain new skills and resilience, equipping them to drive attitudinal change in their community, challenge entrenched gender inequality and help prevent the normalisation of family violence.

-Colourathon is a fun and vibrant art-marathon raising funds to assist young children experiencing violence.
+Colourathon is a positive and vibrant art-marathon raising funds to assist young children experiencing violence.

-This flagship event is organised by the young women of Project O, and brings artists, musicians, families, communities and leaders together to raise awareness and funds for family violence prevention.
+This flagship event is organised by the young women of Project O, and brings community, families, artists, musicians, and leaders together to raise awareness and funds for family violence prevention.

 Enter your email here so we can keep you updated on Project O

 Big hART is a Social Change, Arts and Media organisation, delivering non-welfare projects which help counter disadvantage, caused by hidden issues, in isolated communities.

 Big hART acknowledge the traditional custodians of the lands on which we work, and pay respect to elders past and present.
 Always was, always will be, Aboriginal Land